juanmism/TodoList-React/README.md

-# Hello World with React boilerplate
+# Hello World with React boilerplate (NO REVISADO NI CAMBIADO README)

 Start coding a react application